Audi R15 TDI: Racing history

 Post-Le Mans Audi did not collect any more victories and lost all three remaining races to the Peugeot 908, which happened to be part of the ILMC championship.
-Audi fielded two cars into the Silverstone 1000 km but the No. 7 crashed and retired.
+Audi fielded two cars into the Silverstone 1000 km, but the No. 7 crashed and retired.
 The sole remaining No. 8 finished third.
-At Petit Le Mans two cars were entered but both lost to a Peugeot 1–2 victory.
-At the R15's last race, two cars were entered into the Zhuhai 1000 km.
-Both cars were leading the 908s by thirty seconds after Sebastian Bourdais make contact with a GT2 Porsche.
+At Petit Le Mans, two cars were entered, but both lost to a Peugeot 1–2 victory.
+At the R15's last race, two cars were entered in the Zhuhai 1000 km.
+Both cars were leading the 908s by thirty seconds after Sébastian Bourdais made contact with a GT2 Porsche.
 A late safety car session saw the Audi's lead shrink to thirteen seconds.
-Afterwards a controversial team-work by Peugeot saw the No. 1 908 slowed down the No. 7 Audi enough to let the No. two Peugeot come out of the pits just two seconds ahead.
+Afterwards, controversial teamwork by Peugeot saw the No. 1 908 slow down the No. 7 Audi enough to let the No. two Peugeot come out of the pits just two seconds ahead.
 The race ended with Peugeot No. 2 winning four seconds ahead of the Audi.
-Audi did not win the LMP1 Le Mans Series team championship nor the ILMC LMP1 championship.
+Audi did not win the LMP1 Le Mans Series team championship or the ILMC LMP1 championship.

 The R15's final race was at the 2011 Sebring 12 Hours.
-Both cars ran in 2010 configuration with new restrictors.
-The No. 1 Audi finished fifth overall after two consecutive tyre punctures and rear bodywork damage in the hands of Mike Rockenfeller.
-Later in the race the No. 1 had to serve a penalty for speeding in pitlane.
-The No. 2 ran at the front exchanging the lead with Peugeot until a shunt by one of the Peugeots at turn 17 put Capello out of contention with a suspension failure.
+Both cars ran in the 2010 configuration with new restrictors.
+The No. 1 Audi finished fifth overall after two consecutive tyre punctures and rear bodywork damage at the hands of Mike Rockenfeller.
+Later in the race, No. 1 had to serve a penalty for speeding in pitlane.
+The No. 2 ran at the front, exchanging the lead with the Peugeot until a shunt by one of the Peugeots at turn 17 put Capello out of contention with a suspension failure.
 The No. 2 finished fourth overall, albeit five laps down from the winning Oreca Peugeot.

-Throughout its career the R15 won three of the ten races it entered; Sebring in 2009, Paul Ricard and Le Mans in 2010.
+Throughout its career, the R15 won three of the ten races it entered; Sebring in 2009, Paul Ricard and Le Mans in 2010.